Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/ecm.md

 the inner wing pylons (stations 2 and 8).
 However, the ECM signals are connected in a chain on each side respectively, only allowing control of one jammer pod per side.
-Additionally, many pods have restrictions only allowing them to be loaded on a single specific pylon.
-For example, AN/ALQ-119 and AN/ALQ-131 may only be equipped on the left inboard pylon (station 4), requiring the crew to choose between the Pave Spike targeting pod and a jammer.
+Additionally, many pods have restrictions only allowing them to be loaded on a some specific pylons.
+For example, AN/ALQ-119 and AN/ALQ-131 may not be equipped on the right inboard pylon (station 6).

 > 💡 Due to engine limitations, effectiveness of all jammers in DCS are identical.